ippocra/ippocra.github.io/_posts/en/2025-09-04-new-feature-for-ippocra-for-business-say-hello-to-the-analytics.md

 You can also observe the trend of clicks on **Ippolinks** and document views.

-Analytics are available starting today for all Business plans.
+Analytics are already available on all the Business plans.

 If you are a **doctor** or a **healthcare professional** and want to discover how Ippocra can support your practice or clinic, read **[here](https://ippocra.com/en/business)** and schedule your **free call**!